GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/adclass.rst

 As an additional step, the ``__init__.py`` file in a package may do extra initialization.
-For example, for the Gemini modules, one piece of functionality that is shared across instruments is a descriptor (``wavelength_band``) translating a filter's name (say "u" or "FeII") to its central wavelenght (eg.
+For example, for the Gemini modules, one piece of functionality that is shared across instruments is a descriptor (``wavelength_band``) translating a filter's name (say "u" or "FeII") to its central wavelength (eg.
 0.35µm, 1.644µm).
 As it is a rather common function for us, it is implemented by ``AstroDataGemini``.
 This class **does not know** about its daughter classes, though, meaning that it **cannot know** about the filters offered by their instruments.
-Instead, we offer a function that can be used to update the filter → wavelength mapping into ``gemini_instruments.gemini.lookup``.
-Eg., our ``gmos.__init__.py`` looks like this::
+Instead, we offer a function that can be used to update the filter → wavelength mapping in ``gemini_instruments.gemini.lookup`` so that it is accessible by the ``AstroDataGemini``\-level descriptor.
+So our ``gmos.__init__.py`` looks like this::

     __all__ = ['AstroDataGmos']